 - Park machine on a firm, level surface.

-- Lower bucket to the ground.
+- · Lower bucket to the ground.

-- Turn auto-idle switch OFF.
+- Turn auto-idle switch OFF and power mode switch E or P.

 - Run engine at slow idle speed without load for 5 minutes.

 - Turn key switch to OFF to stop engine.

 - Remove the key from the key switch.

 - Pull the pilot control shut-off lever to the LOCK position.

-- Close windows, roof vent, and cab door.
+- · Close windows, roof vent, and cab door.

 - Lock all access doors and compartments.